mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/tableau-cloud-connector.md

 - BFB160
 - MET150
 - MOE150
-description: "Set up the Adobe Experience Manager Sites Microsoft Graph connector for Microsoft Search and Microsoft 365 Copilot" ms.date: 01/16/2025
+description: "Set up the Tableau Cloud Microsoft Graph connector for Microsoft Search and Microsoft 365 Copilot" ms.date: 3/14/2025
 ---

-# Adobe Experience Manager Sites Microsoft Graph connector (preview)
+# Tableau Cloud Microsoft Graph connector (preview)

-With the Adobe Experience Manager Sites Microsoft Graph connector, your organization can index published webpages of your Tableau Cloud.
-After you configure the connector and index content from Tableau Cloud, end users can search for those published webpages in Microsoft Copilot and from any Microsoft Search client.
+With the Tableau Cloud Microsoft Graph connector, your organization can index Tableau sheets of your Tableau Cloud.
+After you configure the connector and index content from Tableau Cloud, end users can search for those  sheets in Microsoft Copilot and from any Microsoft Search client. h.

-This article is for Microsoft 365 administrators or anyone who configures, runs, and monitors an Adobe Experience Manager Sites Microsoft Graph connector.
+This article is for Microsoft 365 administrators or anyone who configures, runs, and monitors an Tableau Cloud Microsoft Graph connector.

->[!NOTE]
->The Adobe Experience Manager Sites connector is in public preview.
-If you wish to get access to try it, you need to enable [Targeted Release](/microsoft-365/admin/manage/release-options-in-office-365?view=o365-worldwide#set-up-the-release-option-in-the-admin-center) ring for your Admin account.

 ## Capabilities
-- Index published webpages of your Tableau Cloud.
-- Supports ingestion filters based on page paths, allowing for exact matching and phrase matching using regular expressions.
+- Index sheets of your Tableau Cloud and supports ingestion filters based on top-level projects.
+- Retain access control lists (ACLs) defined by your organization
 - Customize your crawl frequency.
 - Create workflows using this connection and plugins from Microsoft Copilot Studio.
 - Use [Semantic search in Copilot](semantic-index-for-copilot.md) to enable users to find relevant content.

 ## Limitations
-- Does not index comments.
-- Does not crawl user identities and access permissions.
-All published webpages indexed using the Adobe Experience Manager Sites Microsoft Graph connector are visible to all Microsoft 365 users in your tenant, from Microsoft Search or Copilot.
+- sheets in personal space aren't indexable

 ## Prerequisites
 - You must be the **search admin** for your organization's Microsoft 365 tenant.
-- **Adobe Experience Cloud Instance URL**: To connect to your Adobe Experience Manager Sites data, you need your organization's Adobe Experience Cloud instance author environment URL and publish environment URL.
-  Your organization's Adobe Experience Cloud instance author environment URL typically looks like: `https://author-p<PROGRAM_ID>-e<ENVIRONMENT_ID>.<REGION>.adobeaemcloud.com`.
-  Your organization's Adobe Experience Cloud instance publish environment URL typically looks like: `https://publish-p<PROGRAM_ID>-e<ENVIRONMENT_ID>.<REGION>.adobeaemcloud.com`.
-- **Adobe Experience Cloud Account**: To connect to Adobe Experience Cloud and allow the Adobe Experience Manager Sites Microsoft Graph connector to update published webpages and metadata regularly, you need a technical account of your Adobe Experience Manager Sites with the credentials to access published webpages and metadata.
-The technical account is the secure, service-based account for external access to Adobe Experience Manager Sites.
-Find more details [here](https://experienceleague.adobe.com/en/docs/experience-manager-cloud-service/content/implementing/developing/generating-access-tokens-for-server-side-apis#generate-a-jwt-token-and-exchange-it-for-an-access-token).
+- **Configure Connected Apps with Direct Trust in Tableau**: To connect to Tableau Cloud and allow the Tableau Cloud Microsoft Graph connector to update sheets regularly, you need to configure and enable the Connected Apps with Direct Trust of your Tableau Site with the credentials to access sheets.
+Tableau connected apps enable a seamless and secure authentication experience by facilitating an explicit trust relationship between your Tableau Cloud site and external applications.
+Find more details [here](https://help.tableau.com/current/online/en-us/connected_apps_direct.htm?_gl=1*9bs6y1*_ga*MTk1OTAyNzg0MS4xNzIxMTIwMzA4*_ga_8YLN0SNXVS*MTczNTE5MzU5OS4zNC4xLjE3MzUyMDA1ODEuMC4wLjA.).

 ## Get started

 ### 1. Display name
 A display name is used to identify each citation in Copilot, helping users easily recognize the associated file or item.
 Display name also signifies trusted content.
 The display name is also used as a [content source filter](/MicrosoftSearch/custom-filters#content-source-filters).
 A default value is present for this field, but you can customize it to a name that users in your organization recognize.

-### 2. Adobe Experience Cloud Instance URL
+### 2. Tableau Cloud Site URL
-To correctly access and update data from the Adobe Experience Manager Sites, both the author and publish environment URLs are essential.
+A Tableau Cloud site URL typically looks like https://<your-domain>.online.tableau.com/#/site/<site-name>

 ### 3. Authentication Type
-Authentication Type - We support the technical account for Adobe Experience Cloud.
-To enable and configure the technical account for Adobe Experience Manager Sites, please find more details [here](https://experienceleague.adobe.com/en/docs/experience-manager-cloud-service/content/implementing/developing/generating-access-tokens-for-server-side-apis#generate-a-jwt-token-and-exchange-it-for-an-access-token).
+We support the Connected Apps with OAuth2.0 Client Secret for Tableau Cloud.
+To enable and configure the Connected Apps with Direct Trust for Tableau Cloud, please find more details [here](https://help.tableau.com/current/online/en-us/connected_apps_direct.htm?_gl=1*9bs6y1*_ga*MTk1OTAyNzg0MS4xNzIxMTIwMzA4*_ga_8YLN0SNXVS*MTczNTE5MzU5OS4zNC4xLjE3MzUyMDA1ODEuMC4wLjA.).

 ### 4. Staged rollout to a limited audience
 Deploy this connection to a limited user base if you want to validate it in Copilot and other Search surfaces before expanding the rollout to a broader audience.

 At this point, you are ready to create the connection for Tableau Cloud.
-You can click the **Create** button to publish your connection and index published web pages from your Tableau Cloud.
+You can click the **Create** button to publish your connection and index sheets from your Tableau Cloud Site.

 For other settings, like Access Permissions, Data inclusion rules, Schema, Crawl frequency, etc., we set defaults based on what works best with Tableau Cloud data.
 You can see the default values below:

 **Page** | **Settings** | **Default values**
 --- | ---- | ---
-Users | Access permissions | All published pages or posts indexed using the Adobe Experience Manager Sites Microsoft Graph connector are visible to all M365 users in your tenant, from Microsoft Search or Copilot.
+Users | Access permissions | Only people with access to this data source.
+Users | Map Identities |Data source identities mapped using Microsoft Entra IDs.
-Content | Index content | All published pages are selected by default.
+Content | Index content | All sheets, except the sheets in personal space.
 Content | Manage properties | To check default properties and their schema, [click here](#content).
 Sync | Incremental crawl | Frequency: Every 15 mins
 Sync | Full crawl | Frequency: Every day